Deuteronomy 1:1–3:22; Isaiah 1:1–27; Mark 14:12–26

 It is possible that the people were quite content not to move forward once they had received the Ten Commandments at Horeb (another name for Mount Sinai).
 They were no longer under bondage, and the easiest thing to do would be to stay there.

 Change can be difficult.
-It takes effort to enter into and cope with a new situation.
+It takes effort to cope with a new situation.
 But life is a journey.
 We are not meant to stand still and stagnate.
 We are meant to move forward.

 Facing the Consequences of Sin

 “Have confidence in your leaders and submit to their authority, because they keep watch over you as those who must give an account.
 Do this so that their work will be a joy, not a burden, for that would be of no benefit to you.”
 (Hebrews 13:17)

 In this Parasha, Moses reminds the new generation that before the Israelites left Horeb, he had to create a system of leaders in charge of thousands, hundreds, fifties, and tens because their quarrelsome nature has been such a heavy burden.

 These leaders were commissioned to judge cases and disputes fairly, showing no favoritism.

 After this, they moved on.
 When they reached Kadesh-Barnea, Moses told them: “Look, Adonai your God has placed the land before you.
 Go up, take possession, as Adonai, the God of your ancestors, has told you.
 Don’t be afraid, don’t be dismayed.”
 (Deuteronomy 1:21)